-Students will be required to complete a 300 hour externship with one of Lackawanna College's impressive industry partners.
-Externship will provide students the opportunity to reveal areas of specific interest through hands on hospitality experience.
-Students will explore and experiment in the chosen field while learning from industry professionals in a real working environment while gaining professional and resume building experience.
+Students will be required to complete a minimum of 120 hour externship with one of Lackawanna College's impressive industry partners.
+Externship will provide students the opportunity to reveal areas of specific interest through hands on culinary experience.
+Students will explore meaningful career experiences within their chosen field and learn from industry professionals in a real working environment.
+This opportunity allows students to develop industry networks while gaining professional and resume building experience.
 (3 credits) Prerequisites: CUL100, CUL115, CUL140, CUL145, CUL150, CUL205, CUL227, CUL228, AND HSP125 or CUL105 CUL100, CUL115, CUL140, CUL145, CUL150, CUL205, CUL227, CUL228, AND HSP125